 The pawns occupy the second row of each side, rooks occupy the corner squares, after that the knight and then bishop.

-Trick Time!: The white (light-colored) queen occupies the light-colored square while the black (dark-colored) queen occupies the black-colored square.
+The white (light-colored) queen occupies the light-colored square while the black (dark-colored) queen occupies the dark-colored square.

 Finally the remaining square on the first row, the king is placed.